-12.2.4 The fishery management organization shall consider the most probable adverse impacts of the unit of certification on ETP species (Appendix 1, Part 4 and 7), by assessing and, where appropriate, addressing and or/correcting them, taking into account the best scientific evidence available and local knowledge.
+12.2.4 The fishery management organization shall consider the most probable adverse impacts of the unit of certification on ETP species(Appendix 1, Part 4 and 7), by assessing and, where appropriate, addressing and or/correcting them, taking into account the best scientific evidence available and local knowledge.

-Critical NC Score = 1 Major NC Score = 4 Minor NC Score = 7 Full Conformance Score = 10 Lacking in three or more parameters Lacking in two parameters Lacking in one parameter Fulfills all parameters Evaluation Parameters Score Calculation Procedure: Each Evaluation Parameter has the same numerical value of 3.
-Meeting all parameters will
+Critical NC Major NC Minor NC Full Conformance Score = 1 Score = 4 Score = 7 Score = 10 Lacking in three or more parameters Lacking in two parameters Lacking in one parameter Fulfills all parameters

 Score Calculation Procedure: Each Evaluation Parameter has the same numerical value of 3.
-Meeting all parameters will result in a score of 10 (i.e., full conformance).
-Not meeting any 1 evaluation parameter will result in a score of 7 (i.e., minor non-conformance).
+Meeting all parameters will result in ascore of 10(i.e., fullconformance).
+Not meeting any 1 evaluation parameter will result in ascore of 7 (i.e., minor non-conformance).
 Not meeting any 2 evaluation parameters will result in a score of 4 (i.e., major non-conformance).
 Not meeting any 3 or more evaluation parameters will result in a score of 1 (critical non-conformance).